RounitSingh/T_T_T_Project/README.md

 3. The screen when opened on different mobile types, should render consistently.
 This can be checked in Chrome Inspect in mobile view, by changing device types or on actual physical devices.

-## Solution

-1. The solution is developed using Reactjs.
-2. The solution is responsive and can be viewed on different mobile types.
-3. The solution is deployed on Vercel and can be viewed at https://ttt-assignment-one.vercel.app/
-4. Data is fetched from a local JSON file.
-5. The solution is developed using functional components and hooks.
-6. The solution is developed using Font-Awesome icons.
-7. UseState and CallBack hooks are used to handle the state and events.
-8. Components are used to make the code modular and reusable.
-9. Assests are used to store the images.
-10. CSS is used to style the components.

 ## Steps to run the project